jeresig/i18n-node-2/README.md

 ### `setLocale(locale)`

 Sets a locale to the specified string.
 If the locale is unknown, the locale defaults to the one specified by `defaultLocale`.
 For example if you have locales of 'en' and 'de', and a `defaultLocale` of 'en', then call `.setLocale('ja')` it will be equivalent to calling `.setLocale('en')`.

-### `setLocaleFromQuery([request])`

-To be used with Express.js or another framework that provides a `request` object.
-Generally you would want to use this by setting the `query` option to `true`.

-This method takes in an Express.js request object, looks at the query property, and specifically at the `lang` parameter.
-Reading the value of that parameter will then set the locale.

-For example:

-	example.com/?lang=de

-Will then do:

-	setLocale('de')

-### `setLocaleFromSubdomain([request])`

-To be used with Express.js or another framework that provides a `request` object.
-Generally you would want to use this by setting the `subdomain` option to `true`.

-This method takes in an Express.js request object, looks at the hostname, and extracts the sub-domain.
-Reading the value of the subdomain the locale is then set.

-For example:

-	de.example.com

-Will then do:

-	setLocale('de')

 ### `isPreferredLocale()`